 Atheists do not see God because they have already dismissed the idea that God exists.
 They miss the signs of God that are everywhere!

-The Pharisees did not recognize Jesus as the Messiah for which they had been waiting hundreds of year to appear because they were not willing or able to adjust their assumptions and interpretations.
+The Pharisees did not recognize Jesus as the Messiah.
+They had been waiting hundreds of years for the Messiah to appear, but they were not willing or able to adjust their assumptions and interpretations to recognize him!
 They missed God in the flesh because of their religious beliefs!

 Jesus was doing something else that the Pharisees would not like: he was preparing to extend God’s love to the heathen Gentiles.
-In doing that, he was fulfilling the words of the Hebrew prophet, Isaiah, (Matt.
-12:17-21) but, again, they didn’t see it.
+In doing that, he was fulfilling the words of the Hebrew prophet, Isaiah.
+(Matt.
+12:17-21) He was fulfilling what God promised to Abraham, but, again, they didn’t see it.

 Note that Jesus was not actually introducing some new element to what God said in the past.
 He was fulfilling the Word of God.
 The Pharisees just did not see it.

 They might have been too focused on the threat of Jesus to their authority and their control.
 Maybe they “honestly” rejected Jesus for their religious dogma.
 Either way, they failed to recognize that Jesus was the very hope for which they had been waiting for generations!